zalando/spilo/docs/admin-guide/prerequisites.md

 ```

 ## etcd
 Patroni requires a DCS.
-For the tutorial we assume you are using etcd to provide this functionality.
+One of these could be etcd.
 You may already have etcd installed within your account.
-If so, please double-check that you can use it for this
-tutorial.

 To check if etcd is already deployed using the advised method: